AMICI-dev/AMICI/INSTALL.md

 ###  python

-To use AMICI from python, install the module and all other requirements using pip
+To use AMICI from python, install the module and all other requirements using pip from pypi:

     pip3 install amici

 You can now import it as python module:

     import amici

+#### Anaconda

+To use an Anaconda installation of python, proceeed as follows:

+Since Anaconda provides own versions of packages which might not work with amici, create a minimum virtual environment via:

+    conda create --name ENV_NAME pip python

+To activate the environment, do:

+    source activate ENV_NAME

+(and `conda deactivate` later to deactivate it again).

+SWIG must be installed, as well as CBLAS.
+You can also use conda to install the latter locally, using:

+    conda install -c conda-forge openblas

+To install amici, now do:

+    pip install amici

+The option `--no-cache` may be helpful here to make sure the installation is done completely anew.

+Now, you are ready to use amici in the virtual environment.

 ### C++